Skip to main content

 2. Get legal advice

-You do not need a solicitor to make a claim but it's a good idea to get legal advice if you can.
+You do not need a solicitor to make a claim.
+But it's good to get legal advice if you can.

-A solicitor might take the case on under a conditional fee agreement - sometimes called 'no win no fee'.
+A solicitor might help under a conditional fee agreement - often called 'no win no fee'.
+Ask about any fees or costs you'll have to pay before you sign the agreement.

 You'll need evidence such as: